Roboy/DartTracker/README.md

 Plug in the camera and execute the following command.

-rosrun dart\_tracker roboy\_dart\_tracker
+	rosrun dart_tracker roboy_dart_tracker

 ## Current Status

-As of now, input of the realsense camera is not properly handled so that no models are detected yet.
+As of now, either DepthSense or the image source of the Example can be used as a source.
+Tracking works for objects for which the initial position was set: For the RealSense source, one can set the positions initially by changing the sliders on the right side of window.
+As soon as position and rotation match more or less, untick the "sliderControl" checkbox and tick the tracking checkbox.
+For the image source, initial positions should already be defined.
+The xylophone model can be loaded and tracked.
+All models are mirrored in the application, this is why the .obj model appears to be wrong.
+When multiple objects are tracked, it would be preferable for each to be defined with a model of its own, otherwise tracking might suffer.

 ## Modifications

-In order to work on the project, change the file `DartTracker/src/dart_tracker/src/main.cpp`, where camera input and tracked models are handled.
+In order to work on the project, change the file `DartTracker/src/dart_tracker/src/extended_demo.cpp`, where camera input and tracked models are handled.